 Much to everyone’s surprise, I graduated high school on schedule.
 Dumped the loser boyfriend.
 Graduated from college.
 Married another loser.
 And despite my history of careless birth control practices, I never became pregnant until I wanted to be a mother.
 Lucky.
 Blessed.
 Many of my sisters were not so lucky.

 I suffered through survivor’s guilt.
 Ever a silent supporter of abortion rights, I threw myself into pro-choice activism after the Supreme Court’s Webster decision in 1989.
 I marched on Washington, attended meetings, donated money, wrote angry letters to the editor and lobbied legislators.
 I prodded my coworkers, friends and family to take a stand, wasted my time arguing with hysterical religious zealots and pleaded with like-minded people to vote for candidates based on reproductive rights.
 I pinned buttons to my lapel and plastered bumper stickers to my car.
-Eyes started glazing over when I opened my mouth.
-Women confided in me about their abortions and I steamed over their political apathy.
+Multiple pairs of eyes started glazing over when I opened my mouth.
+Women confided in me about their abortions, and I steamed over their political apathy.
 Men awkwardly whispered their support for my efforts.

 I watched the anti-abortion movement gain traction and win elections.
 The laws restricting access spread like a virus across the country.
 The Planned Parenthood clinic in the university town in Missouri where I live stopped providing abortions.
 Now my state’s laws only allow publicly funded hospitals to provide an abortion in case the woman’s life is at stake.
 I gaze at my daughter and assure myself I can afford to take her to another state, to another country, if she ever needs an abortion.